Laguna de Bay: Etymology

 Laguna de Bay surrounded by the province of Laguna and Rizal and Metro Manila on the northwest; the town of Bay highlighted.

 Laguna de Bay means "Lagoon of [the town of] Bay" for the lakeshore town of Bay (pronounced Bä'ï), the former provincial capital of Laguna province.
 Alternate spellings of the town's name include "Bae" or "Ba-i", and in early colonial times, "Bayi" or "Vahi".
 The town's name is believed to have come from the Tagalog word for "settlement" (bahayan), and is related to the words for "house" (bahay), "shore" (baybayin), and "boundary" (baybay), among others.
 The introduction of the English language during the American administration of the Philippines, elicited confusion as the English word "bay", referring to another body of water, was mistakenly substituted for the town name that led to its mispronunciation.
 However, the word "Bay" in Laguna de Bay has always referred to the town.

 The Spanish word laguna refers to not just lagoons but also to freshwater lakes, aside from lago.
 This would make the lake's alternate name, "Laguna Lake", tautological.
 However, the "Laguna" in "Laguna Lake" refers to the province of Laguna, the province at the southern shore of the lake, and not the lake itself.
-The province, though, was in turn named after the lake and was originally called La Laguna until the early 20th century.
+The province was itself named after the lake and was originally La Laguna until the early 20th century.

-In the pre-Hispanic era, the lake was known as "Puliran Kasumuran" (Laguna Copperplate Inscription, c.
-900 AD), and later by "Pulilan" (Vocabulario de la lengua tagala, 1613.
+In the pre-Hispanic era, the lake was known as Puliran Kasumuran (Laguna Copperplate Inscription, c.
+900 AD), and later Pulilan (Vocabulario de la lengua tagala, 1613.
 Pila, Laguna).